Contents of a basic rope suspension kit

 A bag to store your rope and supplies.
 We recommend a MonkSak!

-A yoga mat or other padded surface (some folks prefer a furry rug).
+A yoga mat or other padded surface (some folks prefer a rug).

 A marlinspike – useful for untying jammed knots and also fun as a sensation play implement.

-Clothing: options include nudity or snug-fitting clothing that doesn’t have embellishments like buttons, zippers, jewels, underwires, fringe, and so on.
+Clothing: options include nudity or snug-fitting garments without embellishments such as buttons, zippers, jewels, underwires, fringe, and so on.
 Shay likes leggings and sports bras.

 Something to drink (water, Gatorade, Pedialyte, coconut water)